cbig/zonator/README.md

 ## Installing

-1. Make sure you have package `devtools` installed:
+1. Make sure you have package `devtools` installed and loaded in R:
 ```
 install.packages("devtools")
 ```